Language Arts Teacher: Job Description, Duties and Requirements

 Salary Information and Career Outlook

-The U.S. Bureau of Labor Statistics, BLS, (www.bls.gov) predicts that jobs for kindergarten, elementary, and middle school teachers will grow by 17% between 2010 and 2020, while high school teaching jobs will only increase by 7% during the same decade.
-The BLS also reported that median annual salaries for kindergarten, elementary, middle, and high school teachers ranged between $50,120 and $55,050 in May, 2012.
+The U.S. Bureau of Labor Statistics, BLS, (www.bls.gov) predicts that jobs for kindergarten, elementary, and middle school teachers will grow by 12% between 2012 and 2022, while high school teaching jobs will only increase by 6% during the same decade.
+The BLS also reported that median annual salaries for kindergarten, elementary, middle, and high school teachers ranged between $50,120 and $55,050 as of May 2012.

 Related to Language Arts Teacher: Job Description, Duties and Requirements